- Hide content from browser display, AT, or both.

 visibility: hidden will hide an element from both AT and visual display.
 The HTML

-CSS background images
+Provide alt text for meaningful CSS background images

 CSS background images often are used to separate style (decorative images) from content (text or information).
 Sometimes it's necessary to use a CSS background technique to add meaningful images that convey information, such as logos, functional icons, or buttons.